M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

  - Resource for Image is:
 https://pixabay.com/photos/skateboard-skateboarder-skae-2271295/

-Task E:
- o  Add a sample inventory appropriate for your chosen store to the application.
+Task E: Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database. o Note: Make sure the sample inventory is added only when both the part